hudir/learn-php-cms/README.md

 - show draft to admin user/ published post to all other user - will not apply
 - check empty data won't show error msg - done

-- change delete/edit from get method to post
+- change delete/edit from get method to post - will not apply
-- Sec 38 pretty urls
+- Sec 38 pretty urls - done with index/register/contact page and fix css,js,image urls, rewrite rule will break those urls
 -